opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_subnet_v1.md

 ~>
   Please note that primary DNS should be set to OTC-internal for managed services (e.g. CCE, CSS) to work.

 * `availability_zone` - (Optional) Identifies the availability zone (AZ) to which the subnet belongs.
   The value must be an existing AZ in the system.
 Changing this creates a new Subnet.
-* `availability_zone` - (Optional) Identifies the availability zone (AZ) to which the subnet belongs.
-  The value must be an existing AZ in the system.
-Changing this creates a new Subnet.